Installation

 Problem: Sensor detects door movement or door pump mechanism

-Impact: False entry/exit counts from door motion
+Impact: False entry/exit counts from door motion — every door open/close may register as a person passing

 Mistake 3: Gap Between Sensor and Doorframe Bottom